Board Certification and Education

 Brain Tumor Neuro-imaging: Dr. Mikkelsen's laboratory has collaborated extensively with small animal imaging, clinical neuroradiology, and image analysis for pre-clinical and clinical brain tumor studies, primarily using perfusion CT and multiple MRI techniques.
 The long-term goal is to validate imaging biomarkers as measures of therapeutic response toward targeted therapies.

 Dr. Mikkelsen works closely with Dr. Tobias Walbert and Dr. Jim Snyder, neuro-oncology colleagues, with clinical research interests focus on outcomes research.

 Award and Honors

-I received additional, examined, certification from the United Council of Neurologic Subspecialties of NeuroOncology in 2012.
+- Additional (Examined) Certification, United Council of Neurologic Subspecialties of NeuroOncology (2012)

-I have authored 175 publications and co-edited a text book on brain tumor invasion.
+- Author of 175 publications and co-editor of a text book on brain tumor invasion

 - “Top Doc”, HOUR Detroit (2003, 2004, 2005, 2006 & 2007)